leonardoestrela1999/react-condition-editor/README.md

 - ProductTable.tsx: this component consists of a simple Table, responsible for displaying all the products fetched from the datasource.

 - Filters.tsx: this component consists of the three Filters (Property, Operator and Value), as well as a button to Clear all the Filters.

-## Testing

-In order to test the application, I used [Jest](https://jestjs.io/), a popular JavaScript testing framework.
-Due to time constraints and for practicality's sake, I decided to unit test FilteringService.tsx and develop some integration tests for App.tsx.

-## Time spent & Final Considerations

-I took my time with this project, not just because there was no hard deadline but also because the week during which it was developed was a particularly chaotic one, from a professional and academic standpoint. \
-I probably took between 8 and 10 hours, with at least 2 of those hours being dedicated to thinking about the best solution and design for the project, and 2 others being dedicated to the testing and writing documentation/code cleanup.
-This time was spread throughout the whole week (from Saturday through Friday).

-The user interface was intentionally left relatively bare-bones, in order to fully focus on the software solution itself.

-Overall, I believe the solution completely fulfills the requirements proposed, while also being technically sound and readable.
-If I had more time, I would:

-- Do _a lot_ more tests
-- Implement error handling and input validation
-- Create a more appealing and user friendly interface

 # How to use this application